I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 Instead of climbing the erratic outcrop:
 	if the strength of the player < 3, say "You are too physically weak to attempt it." instead;
 	decrease the strength of the player by 1;
-	if a saving roll of 15 by the player to "scale the erratic outcrop" is made begin;
-		move the player to the Shrine of the Pinnacle;
+	if a saving roll of 15 by the player to "scale the erratic outcrop" is made: move the player to the Shrine of the Pinnacle;
-	otherwise;
+	otherwise:
-		say "Your attempt fails, and you land back with a jarring splash - the water is shallow and the riverbed unyielding.";
+		say "Your attempt fails, and you land back with a jarring splash - the water is shallow and the riverbed unyielding.".
-	end if.

 The Shrine of the Pinnacle is a room.
 "The flattened top of the erratic outcrop is, at once, both severely plain and unmistakeably sacred, and you sense that this must be a place sacred to one of the gods of the old city."

+Praying is an action applying to nothing.
+Understand "pray" as praying.

-Instead of praying, say "It would cheapen the appeal to the gods to make it in such a place as this."
+Carry out praying: say "It would cheapen the appeal to the gods to make it in such a place as this."

 Instead of praying in the Sanctum Sanctorum, say "This is where one comes to hide from the gods."

 Instead of praying in the Shrine of the Pinnacle, say "You prepare yourself with due solemnity, and yet - and yet - you sense somehow that the proper words must be used, if the prayer is to be answered."

 Praying to clouds is an action applying to nothing.
 Understand "you loose-roaming clouds be with me" or "pray you loose-roaming clouds be with me" as praying to clouds.
-Check praying to clouds: if the location is not the Shrine of the Pinnacle, say "Nothing could happen here." instead.
+Check praying to clouds: unless the location is the Shrine of the Pinnacle, say "Nothing could happen here." instead.
 Carry out praying to clouds: if the player does not know magic missile, award 12 points; now the player knows magic missile.
 Report praying to clouds: say "Communing in this special place with the swirling clouds - but was this not, a moment before, a clear autumnal sky - you feel seized with a sense of purpose and ability."

 Instead of going down in the Shrine of the Pinnacle:
-	if a saving roll of 15 by the player to "get down safely from the erratic outcrop" is made begin;
-		say "You breathe a sigh of relief, then hiss a little as the Icefinger reminds you of the coldness of mountain water.";
+	if a saving roll of 15 by the player to "get down safely from the erratic outcrop" is made: say "You breathe a sigh of relief, then hiss a little as the Icefinger reminds you of the coldness of mountain water.";
-	otherwise;
+	otherwise:
 		say "You fall as you descend, taking ";
 		let the damage be the roll of 1d6+1;
 		say " points of damage.";
 		decrease the strength of the player by the damage;
-		if the player is killed
+		if the player is killed:
-		begin;
 			end the game saying "You have fallen to your death";
-		end if;
-	end if;
 	move player to the Divide.

 The Source of the Icefinger is west of the Divide.
 "The deep-cut channel becomes at last almost a cave, as hollowed walls of long-smoothed stone come abruptly to a halt.
 You might wade back east, but otherwise all ways are impassible."